Parenting for the science-minded

 - What does research tell us about the four basic parenting styles?
 Identify your style, review the evidence, and consider the role of culture, peers, and child temperament.

-- Spanking children: A guide for the science-minded
+- Preschool math lessons: A developmental guide for the science-minded parent

 - A developmental guide to preschool math lessons for the science-minded parent.